 Image web resources

-Use image web resources to make images available for use in Dynamics 365 for Customer Engagement apps.
+Use image web resources to make images available for use in Model-driven apps.

 There are 5 types of image web resources:

 - JPG Format

 - GIF Format

 - Vector Format (SVG)

 Vector Format (SVG) web resources were added with the Model-driven apps.